-Kamakura, a city located in Kanagawa Prefecture, about an hour south from Tokyo, is brimming with ancient Japanese history and culture.
-Not only was it the political capital of Japan and the birthplace of the first military government, but it was so integral in the history of Japan that there is a period named after it.
+Kamakura, a city located in Kanagawa Prefecture, about an hour south of Tokyo, is brimming with ancient Japanese history and culture.
+It was the political capital of Japan and the birthplace of the first military government, and Kamakura was so integral in the history of Japan that there is a period named after it.

-In modern times, Kamakura is still important in Japan as one of the biggest attractors of tourists in Japan as well as housing many temples, shrines, artifacts, and the famous bronze national treasure, the Great Buddha statue.
+In modern times, Kamakura is still important in Japan as one of the biggest attractors of tourists in Japan and housing many temples, shrines, artifacts, and the famous bronze national treasure, the Great Buddha statue.

 Here is a recommended day trip itinerary for Kamakura to ensure you get a taste of all the city has to offer.